 While not an easy task, it is entirely possible to rebuild your marriage after an affair.
 The first step is for you and your spouse to commit to the work required to preserve the relationship.
 During this time, it will also be important for the spouse who has been betrayed to reflect on whether they believe they will forgive their partner for what has happened.
 Rebuilding the marriage takes time and effort.
 However, it is possible to move forward after an affair.

 The Responsibility Of Each Spouse

 The person whose spouse had an affair needs to accept the responsibility of forgiving their spouse.
-Authentic forgiveness rarely happens immediately.
+However, authentic forgiveness rarely happens immediately.
 Instead, it might come later in the therapeutic process.
-If they can't forgive, they need to consider leaving the relationship seriously.
+If they can't forgive, they need to consider ending the relationship.

 Spouses in a healthy relationship can solve an enormous number of problems.
 That's the beauty of marital closeness and cooperation.
-However, if your relationship is broken, you need someone outside the marriage that you can both trust to help you find your way back to each other.
+However, if you and your spouse are working to heal after infidelity, you may benefit from someone outside the marriage that you can both trust to help you find your way back to each other.
 You need someone who can be impartial and who understands how relationships work.

 What If Your Spouse Doesn't Want Therapy After Infidelity?

 It's common for one spouse to push therapy while the other one balks.
-It's hard to make any progress at all until you agree.
-What you can do, though, agree to try it once and see what happens.
-When the counselor works with you through one session, you can talk about going to the next session.
+It can be hard to make progress if you are not on the same page.
+What you can do, though, is agree to try it once and see what happens.
+When the counselor works with you through one session, you can talk to the next session.
 Before long, you'll both have to commit to the process, but you can start tentatively.

 How Will We Know When The Marriage Is Healed?